-Backing up is one of the most dangerous things we can do while driving, backup cameras and backup sensor systems help make it safer.
-When reversing out of a parking spot or pulling out of a driveway our vision is limited and can lead to dangerous situations.
+Backing up is one of the most dangerous things we can do while driving, but backup cameras and backup sensor systems help make it safer.
+When reversing out of a parking spot or pulling out of a driveway, our vision is limited, which can lead to dangerous situations.
 Backup systems reduce that danger.

-Backup Cameras – Easy to add on
+Backup cameras – Easy to add on

-Even if your car or truck does not have a display or screen we can easily add one and mount a rearview backup camera on your vehicle.
-One of the most popular options we have is a Rearview Mirror Camera System that comes with a replacement rear view mirror with a LCD screen inside it that turns on automatically when you put your car in reverse.
-Our wide angle cameras let you see what is behind your vehicle as you backup and can even give you parking assist lines to help guide you into a parking spot and know when to stop.
+Even if your car or truck does not have a display or screen, we here at Driven Audio can easily add one and mount a rearview backup camera on your vehicle.
+One of the most popular options we have is a rearview mirror camera system that comes with a replacement rearview mirror with an LCD screen in it that turns on automatically when you put your car in reverse.
+Our wide-angle cameras let you see what is behind your vehicle as you back up and can even give you parking assist lines to help guide you into a parking spot and know when to stop.

-Backup Sensors – the alternative to Backup Cameras
+Backup sensors – the alternative to backup cameras

-Installation Makes the difference for your Backup Camera or Backup Sensors
+Installation makes the difference for your backup camera or backup sensors